 Emergency response and evacuation procedures will be posted on MyGCC in conjunction with scheduled exercises at least once a year.
 If possible, exercises can be done at least once a semester (fall and spring).
-The Safety Officer will be responsible to plan and execute exercises and ensure lessons learned are incorporated into the policies and procedures, which will include the description, date, and time of the exercise and whether it was announced or unannounced.
+The Environmental Health & Safety Officer is responsible to plan and execute exercises and ensure lessons learned are incorporated into the policies and procedures, which will include the description, date, and time of the exercise and whether it was announced or unannounced.